Today’s article is by best-selling author Pippa Mattinson. Pippa’s online dog training courses can be found over on the Dogsnet website.

 Mark what your dog or puppy does

-When a dog training exercise asks you to ‘mark’ your dog’s behaviour you should use an event marker to give or deliver a signal that identifies for the dog the action you want him to repeat.
+When a dog training exercise asks you to ‘mark’ your dog’s behavior you should use an event marker to give or deliver a signal that identifies for the dog the action you want him to repeat.

 Studies have shown that giving your puppy this information speeds up learning.